Peehee-Development/Vanced-Manager/README.md

 This batch file will Install / Update YouTube Vanced, Vanced Music, and MicroG on your android phone and tablet.

 Begin here.
-1) PLug the externl device into the computer.
+1) Plug the external device into the computer.

 How to download the file and run;
 1) Download the zip file from the green code indicator.